 Independent Club Team.
 A group of basketball players ranging in size from 8 to 15 people assembled by a coach or coaches to train, develop and compete in exhibition, league and

 tournament games.
-The ‘club team’ has no direct affiliation with an elementary, junior high/middle or high school or community/recreation centre, however, may have a direct relationship with a Manitoba University of College.
-Other terms used to describe these teams have been ‘travelling team’, ‘all-star team’, and ‘elite team’ among others.
+The ‘club team’ has no direct affiliation with an elementary, junior high/middle or high school or community/recreation centre; however, it may have a direct relationship with a Manitoba University or College.
+Other terms used to describe these teams have been ‘travelling team’, ‘select team’, and ‘elite team’, among others.
 This document will use the term ‘club team’ hereinafter to describe this type of team.

 Basketball Club.
 A collection of two (2) or more ‘Independent Club Teams’ of different ages